Minister Turned Atheist

 Dan was born in 1949, raised in southern California, and has lived in Madison, Wisconsin since 1985.
 He has composed more than 200 songs that have been published and/or recorded, working extensively with children's author Joy Berry on children's educational materials.
 He also contributed word puzzles for Joy's project with Amnesty International and regularly volunteers with the American Red Cross.
 Dan composed and performed some of the music in Julia Sweeney's play and movie Letting Go of God.
 In the 1980s he worked as a computer programmer, designing and installing software for railroad dispatchers, and currently helps maintain the Foundation's computer systems and database.
 Dan plays professional solo piano at clubs and hotels, and in jazz combos and big bands at weddings, receptions and parties.
 His newest jazz CD is "Night At Nakoma," released in 2008.

 Dan speaks fluent Spanish and is studying other languages.
-He belongs to a number of High-IQ societies, including The Prometheus Society, with an entrance requirement at the 99.997th percentile.
+He belongs to a number of High-IQ societies, including The Prometheus Society, with an entrance requirement at the 99.997th percentile, and is the creator of Star Anagrams.
 He is a member of the Lenni Lenape (Delaware Indian) Tribe of Native Americans, and in 1991 edited and published Paradise Remembered, a collection of his Grandfather's stories as a Lenape boy in Indian Territory.

 Dan married Annie Laurie Gaylor in 1987 at a feminist/freethought ceremony at Freethought Hall in Sauk City, Wisconsin.
-He has five children, ten grandchildren and two great-grandchildren.
+He has five children, nine grandchildren, and three great-grandchildren.